nop33/si/src/content/job/senior-tech-policy-specialist/index.md

 seo:
   title: ""
-  description: "We’re seeking an experienced, dynamic, and committed Senior Tech Policy
-      Specialist to join our team at the Simon Institute for Longterm Governance (SI).
+  description: "We’re seeking an experienced, dynamic, and committed Senior Tech Policy Specialist to join our team.
 This role is pivotal in supporting our policy needs, initially focusing on international frontier AI governance."
 ---